internetee/registry/doc/epp-examples.md

   </response>
 <trID>
   <clTRID>ABC-12345</clTRID>
-  <svTRID>ccReg-4799605498</svTRID>
+  <svTRID>ccReg-5129719313</svTRID>
 </trID>
 </epp>
 ```

-### EPP Domain with valid user with citizen as an owner does not create a domain with two identical dnskeys
+### EPP Domain with citizen as an owner does not create a domain with two identical dnskeys

 REQUEST: